 Heart Problems– If you’ve had heart issues: arrhythmias, valve issues, stents, bypass, heart attacks, or heart disease you’ll need to bring a copy of your last stress test results (ETT) , a cardiologist release note, and your latest ejection fraction (if applicable).

-Obstructive Sleep Apnea – bring a copy of your latest CPAP records over the last month, or the memory card from your CPAP machine.
+Obstructive Sleep Apnea – Bring a printed copy of your CPAP records from over the last 30 days.

 Do not use any nicotine on the day of the exam.
 Nicotine will accelerate your heart rate and raise your blood pressure.